nomisreual/books/README.md

 ## Local Set Up

 Clone the repository and cd into the newly created directory.
-And from there into the flask app subfolder.

 ```
-cd ./books/books
+cd ./books/
 ```

 Create a virtual environment, activate it an install the requirements: